 We are also going to be adding two new links to the Yar River Trail.
 The Wroxall Stream Link is a 7 mile link from the former Ventnor Railway Station, which joins the watercourse at Wroxall and follows it through Arreton Valley to where the Wroxall Stream and the Wroxall Stream Trail join the Eastern Yar and the Yar River Trail.

-The Scotchell’s Brook Trail will link Shanklin Railway Station with the Eastern Yar and Yar River Trail at Alverstone.
+The Scotchell’s Brook Trail links Shanklin Railway Station with the Eastern Yar and Yar River Trail at Alverstone.
 It can be walked one – way, follwoing Scotchell’s Brook, or as a circular walk that links back to Shanklin partly following one of the brook’s tributaries.

 The revamp of the Yar River Trail, and additon of the two new links has been made possible by kind funding from Heritage Lottery Fund through the Down to the Coast project.